 Initial Oral Examination

-An alternative to veneers is a process called bonding, in which a tooth-colored material that looks like the enamel of your teeth is molded and shaped, and then hardened and polished.
+An alternative to veneers is a process called bonding, in which a tooth-colored filling material that looks like the enamel of your teeth is molded and shaped, and then hardened and polished.

 Teeth can become crooked, chipped, cracked, and even overlap as a result of many factors, including traumatic injury, bruxism (grinding) or even heredity.
 Cosmetic contouring and reshaping procedures can remedy, and in many cases, greatly improve these conditions.